Three-wheeler catches fire inside Dulles International Airport

-A segway inside Washington Dulles International Airport caught fire on Saturday, filling the terminal with smoke.
+A three-wheeled police vehicle inside Washington Dulles International Airport caught fire on Saturday, filling the terminal with smoke.

-According to the Metropolitan Washington Airports Authority, a battery-powered three-wheeler “used by MWAA Police to patrol the terminal” caught fire near door 1 of the departures area of the airport shortly before 8 p.m.
+According to the Metropolitan Washington Airports Authority (MWAA), a battery-powered three-wheeler “used by MWAA Police to patrol the terminal” caught fire near door 1 of the departures area of the airport shortly before 8 p.m.

 Video of the scene shows a plume of smoke billowing into the air as the vehicle burns indoors.